marckean/marcseparation/_docs/alex_parenting.md

 - Back yard grass edges is a mess and out of control, the kids complain about always getting leeches from the back yard.
 - House is constantly unlocked, we back on to bush

-Chloe sick
-- Constantly has a sore tummy, for the past 2 years, something is causing it and Alex has done nothing to look into it
-- Chloe had a niggling cough for 4 months, never went away.
-Alex didn’t do anything about it, I bought cough medicine which got rid of it.
-- Chloe constantly had issues with her mouth and Alex does nothing about fixing it